Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 Legendary musician Elton John’s last concert tour was a grand success, both in terms of performances and audience turnout.
 One of the highest-grossing concerts of all time, the Farewell Yellow Brick tour started in 2018 and continued till July 2023.

 On the last show, held in Stockholm’s Tele2 Arena, John played “Goodbye Yellow Brick Road” as a fitting end to the concert and was received exceptionally well by a roaring crowd of over 45,000.
-As per The Mirror, the five-year concert, with over 300 shows, raked in over approximately USD 896 million, with another expected USD 20 million from eight more gigs yet to be factored in.
+As per The Mirror, the five-year concert, with over 300 shows, raked in over GBP 700 million (INR 7,537 crore approx.), with another expected USD 20 million (INR 164 crore approx.) from eight more gigs yet to be factored in.

-An article by the Guinness World Records, citing Billboard Boxscore, said, “The legendary British singer has grossed a whopping USD 817.9 million from the eight legs (278 shows) of his Farewell Yellow Brick Road Tour.
+An article by the Guinness World Records, citing Billboard Boxscore, said, “The legendary British singer has grossed a whopping USD 817.9 million (INR 6,719 crore approx.) from the eight legs (278 shows) of his Farewell Yellow Brick Road Tour.
 The shows, held between September 2018 and January 2023, have become the highest-grossing music tour ever.”

 Beyoncé’s Renaissance World Tour